 “[Israel] may not have done everything feasible to avoid or limit civilian casualties,” said the U.N.
 Report.
 In its assessment of the Israeli air strikes, the report said that they “could be disproportionate and therefore amount to a war crime.”

 The report has been coldly received in Israel, which has had a strained relationship with the U.N. in recent years.

 “Israel does not commit war crimes.
-Israel defends itself against a terrorist organization that calls for its destruction and carries out many war crimes,” Israeli Prime Minister Benjamin Netanyahu said and accused the U.N.
+Israel defends itself against a terrorist organization that calls for its destruction and carries out many war crimes,” Israeli Prime Minister Benjamin Netanyahu said, accusing the U.N.
 Human Rights Council of being “notoriously biased.”

 The U.N. report was also harsh to Hamas.

-Hamas fired 4,881 rockets and 1,753 mortars toward Israel, killing six civilians, including Daniel Tregerman, a 4-year-old boy struck by a mortar while playing at home.
+Hamas fired 4,881 rockets and 1,753 mortars toward Israel, killing six civilians, including Daniel Tregerman, a four-year-old boy struck by a mortar while playing at home.